epikuruz/application-cloud-workshop/slides/sample-node-application-2.md

 ## Read ENV Variables

-Code: we can get the DB Url and Credential from ENV
+Code: we can get the DB's URL and credentials from ENV

 ```js
 // check if the app is running in the cloud and set the MongoDB settings accordingly